Saswatm123/ThreadPool/README.md

     }
 }
 ```

-We initialize our threadpool with `threadpool tp(8)`, with the `8` meaning that we initialize our threadpool with 8 threads.
-The `ConstructionLogger` class above
-that is a helper class I wrote for testing (`utils/construction_logger.hpp`), and can be treated as some generic class object.
-The method `submit_task` returns
-a `std::future<ReturnType>` with `ReturnType` being the return type of the function passed in.
-We can use these [Futures](https://en.cppreference.com/w/cpp/thread/future) as regular
-C++ futures, and retrieve values/block when needed.
+The method `submit_task` returns a `std::future<ReturnType>` with `ReturnType` being the return type of the function passed in.
+We can use these futures (https://en.cppreference.com/w/cpp/thread/future) as regular C++ futures, and retrieve values/block when needed.
+Since the demo function we use returns `void`, we simply don't collect any of the futures returned, since they're meaningless.

 ## Engineering Challenges

-### Storing Work, Function, Arguments
+### Storing Work, Functions, Arguments

 We store the work required in a Linked List for O(1) addition & removal.
 This is because we don't know when work will be completed, so we don't know in what order
 we will have to remove work - we have to be ready to remove work from anywhere.
 We get iterators to these Linked List nodes for O(1) retrieval, and store these